Vimala Menon: Early life and education

 Vimala was born into an affluent family in a village in Irinjalakuda, Thrissur district.
 She is the second of seven children born to S. K. Krishnan Nair, a civil engineer, and Vishalakshy Amma.
 Vimala learned her initial dance lessons from Thripunithura Vijaya Bhanu.
 She also had her training in Carnatic music under M. R. Madhusudhana Menon.
 After completing her school education, she joined Kerala Kalamandalam for a four-year diploma course in dance in 1960.
-At Kalamandalam, she had training in Mohiniyattam under the tutelage of Pazhayannoor Chinnammu Amma and Kalamandalam Satyabhama.
+At Kalamandalam, she had training in Mohiniyattam under the tutelage of Thottassery Chinnammu Amma and Kalamandalam Satyabhama.
 She also studied Bharata Natyam under Thanjavoor Bhaskara Rao.

 While working as a dance teacher in the Jawahar School at Neyveli Lignite Corporation, she married Viswanatha Menon.
 After the marriage in 1966, she accompanied her husband to live in Bhutan where he was an officer with Bhutan government.
 She has a son, Vinod and a daughter Vinduja Menon who acted in several Malayalam films, including Pavithram and Njan Gandharvan.

 During her stay in Bhutan, Vimala taught dance in the Bhutan Government School and performed South Indian Classical dance in many places.